How to disable viewport scaling in iOS 10? You don't.

 Luckily, this behaviour is only applying on Safari Mobile.
 So that means that web apps or apps with embedded web views will still respect

-It's all good boys, keep calm and have a beer! 🍺
+It's all good guys, keep calm and have a beer! 🍺